stephenbyrne99/hogsync/README.md

 // This might cause issues in non-React projects import { createFeatureFlags } from "hogsync"; // Don't do this
 ```

+## Disclaimer

+I have no association or affiliation with PostHog, and was just using this internally to manage my own feature flags.

 ## License